Path-Kernel Method for Differentiating Unstable Diffusions: Introduction

-\end{restatable} {}Typically $\alpha_t \ge 0$, so the term $\alpha_tv_t$ in the governing equation of $v_t$ damps the unstable growth of $v_t$; it is the portion from the path perturbation being shifted to the probability kernel, and therefore it appears in the linear response formula. \Cref{c:ergodic} presents the linear response formula, on a single orbit of infinite time, for the physical measure, or the long-time-averaged statistic.

-The main intuition of our proof is to gradually transfer the path-perturbation to the kernel: this is explained in \Cref{s:intui}. \Cref{s:proof} rigorously derives this result for discrete-time, and then formally passes to the continuous-time and infinite-time case. \Cref{s:howtouse} explains how to use our result to temper the unstableness, or gradient explosion, caused by a positive Lyapunov exponent.
+\Cref{s:derive} derives and proves the new formula. \Cref{s:intui} explains the main intuition behind the proof, namely, the gradual transfer of the path perturbation to the probability kernel.
+It also gives an intuitive proof based on directly comparing bundles of paths across different parameter values. \Cref{s:discrete} derives the formula for discrete-time random dynamical systems. \Cref{s:cts} proves the convergence to the continuous-time limit for SDEs. \Cref{s:infinite} then formally passes to the infinite-time limit.

+\Cref{s:numeric} discusses practical issues arising in applications. \Cref{s:howtouse} gives a rough estimate of the variance of the estimator when \(\alpha\) is a constant, and explains how to choose \(\alpha\). \Cref{s:procedure} provides a detailed description of the algorithm. \Cref{s:example} applies the ergodic version of the algorithm to the noisy Lorenz--96 system.
+Its deterministic part appears not to admit a linear response, but after adding noise, the path-kernel algorithm gives a reasonable reflection of the relation between the long-time averaged observable and the parameter.
+This problem cannot be handled by previous methods, since the system is unstable and the diffusion coefficient is also parameterized.

-\Cref{s:degen} shows how our result degenerates into previous well-known formulas. \Cref{s:depath} shows that if we do not involve kernel-differentiation, then we get the pure path-perturbation formula, which does not work in unstable systems. \Cref{s:deker} shows that when the diffusion is constant, we can choose to degenerate into the pure kernel-differentiation formula. \Cref{s:degauss} considers the case where there is no drift and diffusion depends only on $\gamma$ but not location, to illustrate why incorporating the path-perturbation idea solves the essential difficulty for the kernel method. \Cref{s:debis} shows that when the dynamics do not depend on $\gamma$, and with a particular schedule process, then we degenerate to the Bismut-Elworthy-Li formula.
-We also discuss why we want different schedules.
+In the appendix, \Cref{s:proof2} gives a less intuitive proof sketch based on the Girsanov theorem. \Cref{s:degen} shows how our result degenerates to several well-known formulas. \Cref{s:depath} shows that if we set \(\alpha\equiv 0\), then the formula reduces to the pure path-perturbation formula. \Cref{s:deker} shows that when the diffusion is independent of \(\gamma\), we may set \(\alpha\equiv 1/\Dt\), in which case the formula reduces to the pure kernel-differentiation formula. \Cref{s:degauss} considers the case with no drift term and with diffusion depending on \(\gamma\), in order to illustrate why incorporating the path-perturbation idea resolves the essential difficulty of the kernel method. \Cref{s:debis} shows that if the dynamics do not depend on \(\gamma\), then the formula reduces to the Bismut formula.

-\Cref{s:numeric} considers numerical realizations. \Cref{s:procedure} gives a detailed list for the algorithm. \Cref{s:example} applies the ergodic version of the algorithm on the Lorenz 96 system with additive noise, whose deterministic part seems to have no linear response, but adding noise and using the path-kernel algorithm gives a reasonable reflection of the relation between the long-time averaged observable and the parameter.
-This can not be solved by previous methods since the system is unstable and the diffusion coefficient is also perturbed.